dlbewley/demo-autofs/networking/readme.md

 > [!IMPORTANT]
 > Namespaces associated with a Primary UDN or a Cluster UDN will fail to delete so long as they are in scope of the UDN.
 That means you need to unlable the namespace or alter the UDN to successfully delete the namespace. eg `oc label namespace demo-client localnet-`. https://issues.redhat.com/browse/OCPBUGS-61463

+## Logical Network Definition

+The `ClusterUserDefinedNetwork` [localnet-1924](../localnet-1924/clusteruserdefinednetwork.yaml) references `physicalNetworkName` "physnet-br-vmdata" which is associated with the bridge "br-vmdata" by [this NNCP](../physnet-mapping/nncp.yaml)  which defines an OVS bridge mapping.

 ```mermaid
 graph LR;
     subgraph Cluster["Cluster Scoped"]